-See Neil Immerman's Recent Publications, for available on-line publications on descriptive complexity, and, "P versus NP: Approaches, Rebuttals, and Does It Matter?" for the slides of a recent survey talk on descriptive complexity.
+See Neil Immerman's Recent Publications, for available on-line publications on descriptive complexity, and "Introductory Survey of Descriptive Complexity", for slides of a recent survey talk on Descriptive Complexity.

 The following are descriptive characterizations of some of the above classes.
 We think of all complexity theoretic problems as sets of finite structures of some vocabulary.
 Such a problem can be thought of as a boolean-valued query on relational databases.
 The following characterizations assume that there is a given total ordering on each input structure.